Loading...

 Not Accepting Applications

-For farmers who want to implement fencing and livestock watering system infrastructure to establish new rotational grazing systems or expand acreage of existing systems.
+For farmers who want to establish new rotational grazing systems or expand acreage of existing systems for livestock.
 Rotational grazing systems must be implemented on at least 10 acres of pasture and must include at least four (4) sections (paddocks) for rotation to be considered eligible for cost-share funding.

 Intake